-Play Real Money Blackjack Online
+Play Real Money European Blackjack Online

 For authentic European 21 with no fuss, maximum convenience, and perks aplenty, you can’t beat playing on the Net at one of our recommended Internet blackjack casinos.
 For starters, the odds and house edge are usually much more favourable than you will find at any land-based casino.
-The selection of games is also far broader, as we can hop from Euro-style tables straight into Atlantic City blackjack, Vegas Strip rules, and even live dealer games hosted by some of the most fetching croupiers on the Web (try the Playboy Live blackjack games).
+The selection of casino games is also far broader, as we can hop from Euro-style tables straight into Atlantic City blackjack, Vegas Strip rules, and even live dealer games hosted by some of the most fetching croupiers on the Web (try the Playboy Live blackjack games).

 For our international readers, we rate Royal Vegas Casino as the top destination for online 21.
 It caters for all tastes with more than 25 Microgaming BJ releases – including the flagship European Blackjack Gold Series, with its unmatchable graphics and gameplay quality.
 There’s also multiple versions of roulette, baccarat, and plenty more traditional table games (live dealer versions included), as well as 300+ real money slots and progressives if you fancy a flutter on the slots.

-But above all, Royal Vegas – like all our recommended blackjack websites – is 100% dedicated to providing a safe, secure environment for online gambling.
+But above all, Royal Vegas – like all our top blackjack websites – is 100% dedicated to providing a safe, secure environment for online gambling.
 All deposits and withdrawals are safeguarded by impenetrable 128-bit SSL (Secure Socket Layer) encryptions, and there are loads of trusted cash transaction methods available in a range of currencies – including Visa, MasterCard, Skrill, Neteller, Ukash, Paysafecard, and several direct banking options.

 Simply put, Web-based blackjack is at least as safe as playing at a b&m casino – and better value, with heaps of bonuses and promos for overseas players.
 Check out the sites below to get started with one of our recommended real money 21 sites – and always make sure to check the online gambling laws applicable in your country.